bezineb5/go-build-hat/README.md

 ## Acknowledgments

-This library is a Go port of the .NET BuildHat library by the .NET Foundation.
+This library is a Go port of the [Python BuildHat library](https://github.com/RaspberryPiFoundation/python-build-hat) by the Raspberry Pi Foundation.